bjartekv/MaskedInput/README.markdown

 =============

 A quick port of the jQuery Masked Input Plugin to Prototype.
-The plugin breaks the native change event in the browser, the part where the jQuery.change() event is called in the original code is commented out.
+The plugin breaks the native change event in the browser.
+It won't fire unless event.simulate.js is available.
-I don't know of anything similar in Prototype.

 Requires: Prototype >= 1.6.1
+Optional: event.simulate.js from http://github.com/kangax/protolicious to trigger native change event.
 Tested on windows IE6, IE7, IE8, Opera 9.6, Chrome 3, FireFox 3, Safari 3

 ### Example code